-- 5.8.70 The roofs of a few inverter houses will be visible in summer and winter but the proposed customer substation will be screened by topography. - 5.8.71 Sensitivity is Medium and the magnitude of change Low in winter and summer resulting in a Minor adverse effect, winter and summer.
+- 5.8.70 The roofs of a few inverter houses within Field will be visible in summer and winter but the proposed customer substation will be screened by topography.
+Field 3 will remain in agricultural production but with a block of screening woodland planted close to the watercourse.
+Field 4 will be used for landscaping.
+There will be a substantial treed buffer between the village and the facility. - 5.8.71 Sensitivity is Medium and the magnitude of change Low in winter and summer resulting in a Minor adverse effect, winter and summer.